 Historically (before 2006), Eudora was the e-mail client of choice at Gustavus.
-When Qualcomm dropped development of the product, Gustavus users were encouraged to move to Mozilla Thunderbird, WebMail or Apple Mail for their email.
+When Qualcomm dropped development of the product, Gustavus users were required to move to a supported application such as Mozilla Thunderbird, WebMail or Apple Mail for their email.

 If you are unable to send or receive, you may not have a trusted certificate.

 To trust the new certificate:

 - Choose US, Saint Peter, Gustavus Adolphus College and click Add to trusted.
 This may have a skull and crossbones icon next to it.